golemfactory/golem-js/README.md

 Become a **Requestor** in the **Golem Network** and use this SDK to:

 - 🌐 Acquire compute resources from Providers using a convenient API
-- 🚢 Deploy run your workloads with these resources and get the results back to your machine
+- 🚢 Run your workloads with these resources and get the results back to your machine
 - 🔐 Build N-tier application deployments and run them within a VPN
 - 💰 Settle payments with Providers for the resources you've utilized